Fractional ownership: Private residence clubs

 Private residence clubs are the luxury, high end of the fractional property market.
 The research firm Ragatz Associates defines a private residence club as a fractional property that sells at a price of US$1,000 per square foot or higher.
 Private residence clubs provide the services and amenities of five-star hotels, and some of the luxury hotel groups run their own clubs.
 Occasionally, membership in a private residence club grants to its member only the right to usage of the club properties and services, without ownership rights in the properties themselves.
 Note that a private residence club is different from a destination club, although the terms are sometimes used interchangeably.

 In addition to luxury private residence clubs, single "stand-alone" vacation homes and condos can be converted to fractional ownership.
 This fractional home conversion process can be accomplished by any knowledgeable seller or through a fractional consulting company.
 The benefit of fractional home conversion includes the ability of the homeowner to keep a portion of the ownership for themselves, pay off debt and reduce expenses.

 A key aspect for any fractional owner is to understand their usage rights and the reservation plans.
 These vary from property to property.
 Some offer fixed occupancy periods in which an owner uses the same time each year.
 Some offer "floating" periods, in which the occupancy times rotate throughout the year, and some offer a mixture of these, with some time fixed and some floating.

 Another variation in the business model is what are called "destination resorts".
 These are typically properties, whether hotel rooms, suites, or freestanding villas, located on property owned and managed by a hotel developer, and which provide amenities typically expected of a high-class hotel or resort.
 Some hotels are also developed as a condo hotel, in which individual rooms are sold off to individual owners.

+International urban fractional ownership

+International real-estate fractional ownership extends the traditional vacation-home model into urban markets, including deeded interests in properties held through legal frameworks such as non-profit homeowner associations or limited liability companies.
+In France — particularly Paris — firms like Paris Perfect and Fractional France offer fractional ownership of apartments (for example, one-eighth or one-thirteenth interests), structured via formal legal entities rather than timeshare contracts.